How to Fix Common Next.js Build Errors: Troubleshooting Guide

 module.exports = nextConfig;

 Always provide width and height props for static images, or use the fill prop with a positioned parent container.
-If image optimization is causing issues in deployment and you do not need it, you can disable it with unoptimized: true in the images configuration.
+If image optimization is giving you grief in deployment and you don't actually need it, you can disable it with unoptimized: true in the images config.
+Not ideal, but sometimes you just need to ship.

 TypeScript and ESLint Errors Blocking the Build

-By default, Next.js runs TypeScript type checking and ESLint during the build process.
-Any type error or lint violation will cause the build to fail.
+By default, Next.js runs both TypeScript type checking and ESLint during the build.
+Any error fails the build — no exceptions.

 How to fix it: